omkarpatil2004/IPL-Win-Predictor-Latest/README.md

 - Current Run Rate (CRR)
 - Required Run Rate (RRR)

-These features are fed into a trained ML pipeline (`pipe.pkl`) to predict the chances of each team winning.
+These features are then fed into a trained **Random Forest Classifier** — a popular ensemble learning algorithm used for classification tasks.

+🧠 **Model Used:**
+We used the **Random Forest Classifier**, which builds multiple decision trees and merges their outputs to improve prediction accuracy and control overfitting.
+It is ideal for this problem due to its robustness with both numerical and categorical data.

 ---